-Cash consists of un-invested cash balances used in the daily operations of the business that are primarily maintained with one major bank.
+Cash consists of un-invested cash balances used in the daily operations of the business that are primarily maintained with two major banks.

-iv) Cash and Securities Segregated Under Federal Regulations
+iv) Cash and Securities Segregated Under Federal Regulations, Including U.S. Government Securities

 Pursuant to requirements of the Commodity Exchange Act of 1936 ("Act"), funds deposited by customers relating to futures and option contracts in regulated commodities must be carried in separate accounts which are designated as segregated customers' accounts.
-The Act authorizes FCMs to invest segregated customer funds in obligations of the United States ("U.S."), in general obligations of any state of the U.S. or of any political subdivision thereof, and in obligations fully guaranteed as to principal and interest by the United States.
-Commission Rule 1.25 authorizes FCMs to invest segregated customer funds in instruments of a similar nature.
+The Act authorizes FCMs to invest segregated customer funds in obligations of the U.S., in general obligations of any state of the U.S. or of any political subdivision thereof, and in obligations fully guaranteed as to principal and interest by the U.S. Commission Rule 1.25 authorizes FCMs to invest segregated customer funds in instruments of a similar nature.
 Permitted investments include certificates of deposit from a bank that carries deposits insured by the Federal Deposit Insurance Corporation and interests in certain money market funds.